India’s digital payments revolution is inspiring — both for developing nations and cyber-scammers

 UPI has rapidly transformed Indian commerce, especially in larger cities.
 “India was a cash economy,” says Chittal.
 While the total volume of cash transactions hasn’t much reduced, he explains, “the pie has increased” — and UPI has helped satisfy India’s economic growth.
 Digital payments have grown rapidly, with UPI making up 84% of digital payments in India in 2022 according to a report by Worldline.

-In May 2023, UPI struck a new record, recording 9.41bn unique transactions in a single month.
+In May 2023, UPI struck a new record, recording 9.41 billion unique transactions in a single month.
 This amounted to 14.3trn Indian Rupees — around £136bn — according to the National Payments Council of India.

 The biggest achievement of UPI, explains digital payments strategist Ram Rastogi, has been “taking basic banking services to the remotest part of the country at a very reasonable cost.”
 India is home to more than 600,000 villages — many of which have a population under 5,000.
 “They have no local banking services,” adds Rastogi.
 “They have to [travel] at least 10 to 15 km to reach the nearest bank branch.”
 UPI, he explains, has eliminated much of this slog.